pmarkiewicz/dji_overlay/README.md

     python src\dji_overlay.py -video <path to video mp4> -profile profiles\HD.json

-in _img_ folder inside video file folder is a script ff.cmd that can used with minimal adaptation
+in _img_ folder inside video file folder is a script ff.sh that can used to generate video.

-this will create output video file in same folder as video file
+Result video will be created in same folder as source video.

-More information is in docs folder.
+More informations are is in docs folder.

+All command line arguments are displayed after -h:

+    python src\dji_overlay.py -h

 ## How it works
 Base on srt file and optional log from OpenTX radio dji_overlay creates series of png images and with help of ffmpeg overlays them on video file.